secureCodeBox/documentation/docs/contributing/integrating-a-scanner/integration-tests.md

 to provide us with better information in case that the test fails.

 Upon finishing successfully, the scan will give us back categories, severities and a number of findings (count).
-We can then use them to create out test assertions.
+We can then use them to create our test assertions.
 If you use snapshots, you don't need to copy your findings manually, you can rather automatically update them via `npx jest --update-snapshot` (see below).

 The last parameter would be the test timeout for jest in milliseconds, make sure it is high enough and